After the difficulties of teething, your baby’s first tooth is an important milestone.

 What is this condition and how does it relate to bottle-feeding?
 Is it dangerous?
 And most importantly, how can you prevent it?

-At West Ryde Dental Clinic we’d like to take a moment to share our knowledge of baby bottle tooth decay with parents and caregivers.
+At My Local Dentists West Ryde we’d like to take a moment to share our knowledge of baby bottle tooth decay with parents and caregivers.
 Learning about baby bottle tooth rot, how to identify it, and how to avoid it, is key in ensuring the oral and general health of your beloved baby!

 What Is Bottle Rot?

 Baby bottle tooth decay is decay of the baby teeth of infants and young children resulting from long-lasting and/or frequent bottle feedings.
 It is caused by exposure of an infant’s teeth to sugary liquids.

 Among these sugary liquids are milk, infant formula, soda, juices, and other sweet drinks.
 During prolonged bottle feeding sugar collects around an infant’s teeth and gums, feeding bacteria that emit acids that attack teeth, leading to decay.

 Baby bottle tooth decay is also associated with breastfed infants who feed for prolonged periods and with children whose pacifiers are dipped in sweetening liquids.

 Tooth decay can even begin when a caregiver passes cavity-causing bacteria to an infant.
 Oral bacteria can be transmitted through saliva, and this can take place with something as simple a sharing a spoon or licking a pacifier clean.

 Why Is Bottle Rot Bad For Temporary Teeth?